 Each RV site comes fully equipped with electric, sewer, and water hookups.
 There’s also wifi, cable TV, laundry, showers, restrooms, picnic areas, and campfires are allowed so you can cook up some Smores and enjoy some warmth in the cooler evenings.

-If you’re traveling with kids they’ll have plenty of games to get involved in at the camping grounds.
+If you’re traveling with kids they’ll have plenty of games to get involved in at the camping ground.
 There is a basketball court, pickleball, bocce ball, horseshoes, and a playground.

 Address: 1703 12th Avenue Seaside, OR 97138